4dn-dcic/hic2cool/README.md

 **outfile** is a .cool output file.

-**resolution** is a integer bp resolution supported by the hic file. *Please note* that only resolutions contained within the original hic file can be used.
+**-r**, or --resolution, is a integer bp resolution supported by the hic file. *Please note* that only resolutions contained within the original hic file can be used.
 If 0 is given, will use all resolutions to build a multi-resolution file.
 Default is 0.

 **-e**, or --exclude_MT, ignores the mitochondrial contacts if provided.